Cuisine of the Maritimes: Unique dishes or recipes

-Another food item specific to the Maritimes is Moon Mist ice cream, a combination of banana, grape, and bubblegum ice cream exclusive to the region.

-Back in the first decade of the twentieth century, the wife of the Thomas Ashburnham, 6th Earl of Ashburnham was a well known high-society patron in Fredericton, and her homemade mustard pickle recipe became a regional delicacy.
-The homemade mustard pickles, sometimes referred to as "Lady Ashburnham", "Lady Ashburn", or "Lady A" pickles (in honour of the creator) are sold at locally owned supermarkets and local events like farmer's markets, and are typically eaten at Thanksgiving and/or Christmas dinners.
+Back in the first decade of the twentieth century, the wife of Thomas Ashburnham, 6th Earl of Ashburnham was a well-known high-society patron in Fredericton, and her homemade mustard pickle recipe became a regional delicacy.
+The homemade mustard pickles, sometimes referred to as "Lady Ashburnham", "Lady Ashburn", or "Lady A" pickles (in honour of the creator), are sold at locally owned supermarkets and local events like farmer's markets, and are typically eaten at Thanksgiving and/or Christmas dinners.

-Other staples of Maritime cuisine include meat pie and donair.

 Restaurants and pubs

 Many restaurants and pubs in the area offer dishes such as corned beef and cabbage, bacon and cabbage, bangers and mash, and fish and chips, as well as Newfoundland specialties such as Jiggs dinner.

-There are many small craft breweries in the Maritimes as well as the flagship Maritime breweries of Nova Scotia's Alexander Keith's.
+There are many small craft breweries in the Maritimes as well as the flagship Maritime breweries of Nova Scotia's Alexander Keith's and Prince Edward Island's Gahan.